How to Bulk Delete Blogs and Posts on Your Tumblr Account

 Yes.
 Save your filters and enable daily, weekly, or monthly runs.
 Disappearing Mode can remove items by age or by rules you set.

-Export your blog, run a small Preview, keep a whitelist of tags or post IDs, approve a short Select and Delete batch, then expand date ranges after you confirm results.
+Export your blog, run a small Preview, keep a whitelist of tags or post IDs, approve a short Review & Delete batch, then expand date ranges after you confirm results.

 You can start for free with recent history on supported services.
 Upgrade to Premium to process all time data and to unlock advanced filters and scheduling.